Guilherme-Natan/dotfiles/README.md

 - `scripts`, the absolute path to the directory you want to store scripts (example: `scripts=~/Scripts`).
 They will be avaible in your PATH.
+- `WALLPAPERS`, the absolute path to the directory you want to store your wallpapers (example: `export WALLPAPERS=~/Wallpapers`).
+    - Do keep in mind that the wallpaper roulette is made specificaly for KDE, in a distro using the Systemd init system.

 ## TODO